zoeskan/MCB185/README.md

 the infraction, you may be sent to Student Judicial Affairs.
 There are no warnings.

-See the `ILLEGAL.md` file in this repo for more information on what is considered illegal.
+See the `ILLEGAL.md` file in this `course` directory for more information on what is considered illegal.

 In general, resist copy-paste.
 Typing words helps you remember what you did later.
 Copy-paste is one of the worst ways to learn how to program.
 Also,